iggredible/Learn-Vim/ch02_buffers_windows_tabs.md

 Now both top left and top right windows are displaying `file2.js` buffer.
 If you start typing on the top left, you'll see that the content on both top left and top right window are changing in real time.

-To close the current window, you can run `Ctrl-W c` or type `:quit`.
+To close the current window, you can run `Ctrl-w c` or type `:quit`.
 When you close a window, the buffer will still be there (again, to view your buffers, you can use `:buffers, :ls, :files`).

 Here are some useful normal mode window commands:
 ```
-Ctrl-W v    Opens a new vertical split
+Ctrl-w v    Opens a new vertical split
-Ctrl-W s    Opens a new horizontal split
+Ctrl-w s    Opens a new horizontal split
-Ctrl-W c    Closes a window
+Ctrl-w c    Closes a window
-Ctrl-W o    Makes the current window the only one on screen and closes other windows
+Ctrl-w o    Makes the current window the only one on screen and closes other windows
 ```
 And here is a list of useful window Ex commands:
 ```